logo dark logo light logo

 Read on for tips on how to make your tree last longer this holiday season.

 Dry, indoor heating can cause your tree to shed needles almost immediately.
-There are several ways to help prolong the freshness of your Christmas tree.
+There are several ways to help your new Christmas tree stay fresh longer.
 Below are a few DIY solutions:

 1. Spritz Your Tree